Email Security Best Practices to Safeguard Email and Email Server

 Encryption

-As for the email server, the plaintext content of the email either remains encrypted or is hardened by PGP keys from outside.
+As for the email server, the plaintext content of the email either remains encrypted or is hardened by external PGP keys.

 The end-to-end encryption employs cryptographic keys exclusively possessed by the sender and recipient, hence it would be impossible for an unauthorized user, even the service provider, to eavesdrop and decrypt the email in question.